E-backtesting: Choosing the betting process

 for the GREL method \eqref{eq:GREL}, where $a \vee b$ represents the maximum of $a,b$ and $a \wedge b $ represents the minimum.
 We replace $(r,z)$ in \eqref{eq:GREE_em} by $(r_s,z_s)$ for the GREE method \eqref{eq:GREE}.
 The special cases of \eqref{eq:GREE_em} for VaR and ES are given in Section \ref{app:vares}.

-\begin{remark} We restrict the betting process below the upper bound $\gamma$ to avoid the e-process collapsing to $0$.
-For an illustration, suppose that for each $t$, $X_t=e(L_t,r,z)$ given $\mathcal{F}_{t-1}$ takes value $0$ with a small probability and value $2$ with a large probability, so its expected value is larger than $1$ and the null hypothesis is not true.
-As long as we do not observe $0$ up to time $t$, the empirical distribution is concentrated at $2$, leading to an optimal strategy $\lambda_t^{\rm GREE}=1$ if there is no upper bound $\gamma<1$.
+\begin{remark} We restrict the betting process by the upper bound $\gamma < 1$ to avoid the e-process collapsing to $0$.
+For illustration, suppose that for each $t$, $X_t=e(L_t,r,z)$ given $\mathcal{F}_{t-1}$ takes value $0$ with small probability and value $2$ with large probability, so its expected value is larger than $1$ and the null hypothesis is not true.
+As long as we do not observe $0$ up to time $t$, the empirical distribution is concentrated at $2$, leading to an optimal strategy $\lambda_t^{\rm GREE}=1$.
 This betting process yields an e-process that becomes $0$ as soon as we observe a $0$ from $X_t$ and therefore should be avoided.
 In all our numerical and data experiments, the optimal $\lambda_t$ from each method is typically quite small ($<0.1$) for tail risk measures like VaR and ES.
 Hence, it is harmless to set $\gamma=1/2$ by default in our context.
 A different approach to obtain the betting process is to put a distribution on $\lambda$ and estimate by a ``posterior"; see \cite{agrawal2021optimal} and \cite{jang2023tighter}. \end{remark}